All Aces: Astros get Greinke in trade with Diamondbacks

 In 2017, Houston acquired Verlander from Detroit on Aug.
 31, which was the last day for deals that season to make players eligible for the playoffs.

-The Diamondbacks added a pitcher for their rotation, getting Mike Leake from Seattle.
-He recently took a perfect game into the ninth inning, and was 9-8 with a 4.34 ERA.
+The Diamondbacks added two pitchers for their rotation, getting Zac Gallen from Miami and Mike Leake from Seattle.
+The 23-year-old Gallen is 1-3 with a 2.72 ERA over his first seven major league starts this season.
+Leake recently took a perfect game into the ninth inning, and was 9-8 with a 4.34 ERA.

 AP Sports Writers Tom Withers and Kristie Rieken and AP freelance writer Steve Herrick contributed to this report.